keithalewis/fms_sqlite/README.md

 A breviloquent header only C++ wrapper for the SQLite C API.

-On linuxy platforms with g++ type `make check` to build tests and run valgrind.
+On Unix platforms with g++ type `make check` to build tests and run valgrind.

 ```
 sqlite::db db(""); // in-memory database